kunal-mallick/Data-Science-Assignments/README.md

 **Note** : Basic Statistics Level 1 and 2 may not have Dataset folder, as they have statistics question.
 ##  Current Working Directory
 - Current Branch : Working
-- Current Folder : Decision tree
+- Current Folder : KNN
-- Current File : Q2_Fraud_check.ipynb
+- Current File : Q2_Zoo.ipynb
 ##  Tool Used
 - **Language** : Python
 - **Libraries** :